 Tender soft sausages are the hero in this classic family recipe.
 These easy slow cooker curried sausages are always a dinner favourite and this is the perfect low fuss recipe that you can set and forget and be rewarded with a wholesome and comforting meal at the end of the day.

-Today we are going a bit old school and celebrating the classic family favourite meal, curried sausages.
+Today we are going a bit old school with one of my favourite dairy-free dinner recipes and celebrating the classic family favourite meal, curried sausages.
 If you grew up in Australia, chances are you ate this on the regular whether at home or at family and friends houses.